mprotas1/task-manager/README.md

 # Task manager

 Task manager is a simple, RESTful application to perform user's task management.
 It allows user to have its own account and to manage his tasks.
-Actions that may be taken on simple task are: updating one, getting task with specific ID, marking as 'done' etc. It runs on embedded Tomcat's server.
+Actions that may be taken on simple task are: updating one, getting task with specific ID, marking as 'done' etc. It is also possible to get the particular Page of list of all users/user's tasks.
+Runs on embedded Tomcat's server.

 ## Technology
 Used techologies/frameworks such as:
 * Java
 * Spring Boot
-* Spring Data
+* Spring Data JPA
 * Hibernate
 * MySQL
 * Jackson